lemonwater600ml/60001/README.md

 	Class, storing information, and creating specific method Meaning of object-oriented programming

 Finally, the PS5 is a RSS reader for google news.
 It allows users to filter specific information from the website.
+It took a lot of time to debug.
+I found that the bisection search is very useful while debugging.
 	Practice of object oriented programming
+	Bisection search in debugging

 For more information about MIT 6.0001.
 Please visit